 In general, the RK assessment process has tight deadlines.
 Consequently, it shall always be ensured that RK submissions from projects shall be submitted by the project sponsor on time, otherwise there could be a delay in the RK assessment process and the JRC might not be able to conclude the annual cycle by 15th of May each year.
-Since only eight submissions had to be assessed in 2021, this did not pose a problem.
+Since only nine submissions had to be assessed in 2022, this did not pose a problem.

-As a result, in this annual report we analyse the aggregated knowledge shared for the operating year 2020 with information on one bioenergy project, one CSP project, one DRM project and five wind energy projects.
-In the following section we discuss the aggregation method used.
+As a result, in this annual report we analyse the aggregated knowledge shared for the operating year 2021 with information on two bioenergy projects, one CSP project, one DRM project and five wind energy projects.
+In the following section, we discuss the aggregation method used.